stevepiercy/ploneconf2020/deform.md

 # Deform and Friends

-The Joy of Web Forms
+How I Learned to Stop Worrying and Love Web Forms